polarityio/servicenow/README.md

 ![image](https://img.shields.io/badge/status-beta-green.svg)

-Polarity's ServiceNow integration allows the lookup of system user emails, ServiceNow change request IDs (e.g. CHG00000012), and ServiceNow incident IDs (e.g. INC00000154) against your instance of ServiceNow.
+Polarity's ServiceNow integration allows the lookup of system user emails, domains for asset information, ServiceNow change request IDs (e.g. CHG00000012), and ServiceNow incident IDs (e.g. INC00000154) against your instance of ServiceNow.
 In addition, we can search for IPv4 addresses against custom fields that you specify.

 To learn more about ServiceNow, visit the [offical website](https://servicenow.com).

-> Note that this integration is currently in beta.

 | ![image](https://user-images.githubusercontent.com/306319/45007240-e54bba00-afca-11e8-83f7-6287fe09588b.png)
 |---|